-Total Points Expectations Available A response is only required if the school plans to offer food services at the school.
+Total Points Available Expectations Available 4 A response is only required if the school plans to offer food services at the school.
 These are awarded as "preference points" if the school plans to participate in free and reduced lunch programs.
-A complete response must Identify a plan for establishing food services at the school, including specific action steps, timelines responsible parties, and associated costs that address the following: Identifying equipment purchase or contracting needs Identifying hiring and/or contracting needs 4 Hiring or contracting Establishing training and inspection process needs Identifying and completing relevant program application and reporting requirements; Identify all federal and state food service programs the school plans to participate in; Identify how the school will fund the food service plan costs prior to receiving any applicable reimbursements; and Identify all, but at least one, specific entities or organizations that have been identified as potential partners or vendors for these services and describe all steps that have been taken to create a relationship, establish a relationship, or develop a partnership to provide these services.
-INDEPENDE NT REVIEWER EVALUATION: Click here to enter text.
+A complete response must Identify a plan for establishing food services at the school, including specific action steps, timelines responsible parties, and associated costs that address the following: Identifying equipment purchase or contracting needs Identifying hiring and/or contracting needs Hiring or contracting Establishing training and inspection process needs Identifying and completing relevant program application and reporting requirements; Identify all federal and state food service programs the school plans to participate in; Identify how the school will fund the food service plan costs prior to receiving any applicable reimbursements; and Identify all, but at least one, specific entities or organizations that have been identified as potential partners or vendors for these services and describe all steps that have been taken to create a relationship, establish a relationship, or develop a partnership to provide these services.
+INDEPENDE NT REVIEWER EVALUATION: N/A as the school does not intend to offer food services.